-UK-EU Brexit talks deadlocked as clock ticks down
+UK-EU deadlocked in Brexit talks as clock ticks down

-BRUSSELS (AP) — Talks between the European Union and the United Kingdom on their future relationship in the wake of Brexit have ground to a near-standstill despite the urgency for progress before a summit next month.
+BRUSSELS (AP) — Talks between the European Union and the United Kingdom on their post-Brexit relationship ground to a near-standstill Friday, with each side accusing the other of blocking progress on a trade deal just weeks before a crucial summit.

-The U.K.’s chief negotiator, David Frost, said in a statement Friday that “we have made very little progress towards agreement on the most significant outstanding issues.”
+The EU’s chief negotiator, Michel Barnier, told a news conference in Brussels that a week-long round of talks had been “disappointing, very disappointing.”

+Barnier said there was no progress on all the most difficult issues and insisted Britain would have to show more realism.

 The two sides remain at odds over a range of key issues including fishing and the role of high courts in settling future disputes.

-“It is hard to understand why the EU insists on an ideological approach which makes it more difficult to reach a mutually beneficial agreement,” Frost said.

-EU negotiator Michel Barnier later told a news conference in Brussels that “there was no progress on all the most difficult issues.”

-In little over a month, the EU leaders and U.K. Prime Minister Boris Johnson are scheduled to have a summit, likely on video, to take stock of the talks’ progress.
+EU leaders and U.K. Prime Minister Boris Johnson are scheduled to have a summit at the end of June, likely by video, to take stock of the talks’ progress.

 Britain officially left the 27-nation bloc on Jan.
 31, but remains within the EU’s economic and regulatory orbit until the end of the year.
 The two sides have until then to work out a new relationship covering trade, security and a host of other issues — or face a chaotic split that would be economically disruptive for both sides, but especially for the U.K.